One file in your repo, next to AGENTS.md

 Read the full FLYWHEEL.md on GitHub →

 Humans stay in the loop.
 A flywheel is not "run unattended forever."
 It says exactly where a human gates a stage and the agent pauses for feedback, then resumes when you reply.
+Put the gates where human judgment still wins: risk and trust boundaries, irreversible changes, legal, and product taste.
+And keep the gates themselves deterministic, written as code your CI runs, not as instructions the agent grades itself on.
+The agent's work between gates is latent; the gates and the evidence are not.
 A CLI, a model, and a web service each get a different loop and different gates.

 Principles